How do I remove the obstacles in my way?

 This is not a space of productivity.

-Not a place to arrive having done your homework, hit your milestones, or prepared your progress report.
+You do not need to arrive having done your homework, hit your milestones, or prepared a progress report.
+This is a space of personal discovery, exploration, and connection to yourself.

 06 KIND WORDS